MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

   If you want to access a specific column in a datable that contains column headers, use the **%ExcelData[rowNumber]['ColumnName']** notation.

-  If you loop through a datatable with a **For Each** action, the variable that will contain the current iteration’s data is considered to be a data row.
+  If you loop through a datatable with a **For Each** action, the variable that will contain the current iteration’s data is considered to be a datarow.

   [Datatable data type properties](datatype-properties.md#datatables)